Recipes from professional Chef Tallyrand:

 wonderful week away . . . . .

-After a great week away . . . travelling around the
+a great week away . . . travelling around the gorgeous

-gorgeous South island of New Zealand, I came back to
+South island of New Zealand, I came back to a flood

-a flood of emails - recipe requests, calls for cooking
+of emails - recipe requests, calls for cooking tips

-tips and lots of inquiries about culinary terms.
-This
+and lots of enquiries about culinary terms.
+This week's

-week's recipe then comes after a request from Anne McP
+recipe then comes after a request from Anne McP who

-who had lost a magazine recipe for a tart similar to
+had lost a magazine recipe for a tart similar to this

 It